Junior Sailing - Frequently Asked Questions

 How do I make a booking?

-Download the booking form from our website, fill it in and send it to the club with your payment
+Download the booking form HERE, fill it in and send it to the club with your payment.

 When should I book?

 As soon as possible!
 The numbers that we can take on each course are limited as there are strict ratios of trainees to instructors for safety reasons.
 Bookings will be allocated in the order in which they are received.
 If a course is fully booked, we will usually offer you a place on the same course in a different week.